 Information Overload

-Among others, information overload is one of the common barriers to communication.
+Among others, information overload is one of the common communication barriers.
 Be it from online sources or that from offline resources, it takes time to process large quantities of information.
 Further, too many details can overwhelm as well as distract the reader from forming a basic understanding.

 Poor Listening Skills

-This is equally one of the most common barriers to communication.
+This is equally one of the most common communication barriers.
 Often, people don’t listen to a conversation fully and end up making an assumption.
 This can also be due to Physical barriers or differences in opinions.

 Physical Barriers

-The objects present around in the environment or the conditions that are ongoing around us act as physical barriers in communication.
+The objects present around us in the environment or the conditions that are ongoing around us act as physical barriers to communication.
 These may be technological or naturally occurring events that hamper the message.
-The most common examples of physical barriers would be Doors, Walls, Windows, Glass Walls, etc. You might have experienced that whilst conveying a message from a room when the door is locked, it is difficult for the receiver to understand what all is said because of the door is a barrier.
-Let’s have a look at some of the main physical barriers of communication-
+The most common examples of physical barriers would be Doors, Walls, Windows, Glass Walls, etc. You might have experienced that whilst conveying a message from a room when the door is locked, it is difficult for the receiver to understand what is said because the door is a barrier.
+Let’s have a look at some of the main physical barriers to communication-

 Environment